York Bowen

 Edwin York Bowen (22 February 1884 – 23 November 1961) was an English composer and pianist.
 Bowen's musical career spanned more than fifty years during which time he wrote over 160 works.
 As well as being a pianist and composer, Bowen was a talented conductor, organist, violist and horn player.
 Despite achieving considerable success during his lifetime, many of the composer's works remained unpublished and unperformed until after his death in 1961.
-Bowen's compositional style is widely considered as ‘Romantic’ and his works are often characterized by their rich harmonic language.
+Bowen's compositional style is widely considered ‘Romantic’ and his works are often characterized by their rich harmonic language.

 Biography

-York Bowen was born in Crouch Hill, London, to a father who was the owner of the whisky distillers Bowen and McKechnie.
+Bowen was born in Crouch Hill, London, to a father who was the owner of the whisky distillers Bowen and McKechnie.
 The youngest of three sons, Bowen began piano and harmony lessons with his mother at an early age.
 His talent was recognised almost immediately and he soon began his musical education at the North Metropolitan College of Music.
 He subsequently went on to study at the Blackheath Conservatoire of Music with Alfred Izard.

 In 1898, at the age of fourteen, Bowen gained an Erard scholarship to the Royal Academy of Music.
 He studied there until 1905, learning composition with Frederick Corder and piano with Tobias Matthay.
-While studying at the Royal Academy of Music Bowen won numerous awards including the Sterndale Bennett Prize and the Worshipful Company of Musicians Medal.
-In 1907 Bowen was awarded a fellowship to the Royal Academy of Music and two years later was appointed as professor.
+While studying at the Royal Academy of Music, Bowen won numerous awards including the Sterndale Bennett Prize in 1902 and the Worshipful Company of Musicians Medal.
+In 1907 Bowen was awarded a fellowship to the Royal Academy of Music and two years later was appointed professor.

 In 1912 Bowen married Sylvia Dalton, a singer and the daughter of a Somerset vicar.
 Their son Philip was born a year later.
 During the First World War Bowen played in the Scots Guards Band but during service in France he contracted pneumonia and was forced to return to the UK.
 Bowen returned to composing and performing after the war and continued to work as a teacher, examiner, lecturer and adjudicator.
 He taught at the Tobias Matthay Piano School for over forty years and remained a professor at the Royal Academy of Music until his death in 1961.
-Among his students were Myers Foggin, Derek Holman, Charles Lynch, Ivor Newton, Kathleen Richards, Betty Roe, Leo Rowlands and Timothy Salter.
+Among his students were Myers Foggin, Derek Holman, Joan Mary Last, Charles Lynch, Ivor Newton, Kathleen Richards, Betty Roe, Leo Rowlands and Timothy Salter.

 Bowen was awarded several prizes for composition including the Sunday Express Prize for March RAF (1919) and Chappell's Orchestral Suite Prize and the Hawkes and Co.
 Prize for Intermezzo (1920).